boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 --- abstract

-This document provides an analysis of various SCONE solutions.
+This document provides an analysis of various SCONE solutions to share the throughput advice.

 --- middle

 # Introduction

-The document provides an analysis of proposed SCONE solutions.
+The document provides an analysis of proposed SCONE solutions to share the throughput advice.
 The currently analyzed solutions (listed in alphabetic order) are as follows:

 MASQUE: